 Selection Pressure — most new ideas are bad ideas.
 After each recombination, evaluate the new generation, select the best, and breed a new generation.
-Continue until the group has found the best solution.
+Continue until a compelling answer emerges.

 These principles can be designed into conversations large and small, and can help generate fresh perspectives on difficult business problems.